 - A. All shoreline use and development should be carried out in a manner that avoids and minimizes adverse impacts so that the resulting ecological condition does not become worse than the current condition.
-This means assuring no net loss of ecological functions and processes and protecting critical areas that are located within the shoreline jurisdiction. - B. Natural features of the shoreline and nearshore environments that provide ecological functions and should be protected include but are not limited to marine and freshwater riparian habitat, banks and bluffs, beaches and backshore, critical saltwater and freshwater habitat, and wetlands and streams.
+This means assuring no net loss of ecological functions and processes and protecting critical areas that are located within the shoreline jurisdiction. - B. Natural features of the shoreline and nearshore environments that provide ecological functions and should be protected include, but are not limited to, marine and freshwater riparian habitat, banks and bluffs, beaches and backshore, critical saltwater and freshwater habitat, and wetlands and streams.
 Shoreline processes that should be protected include but are not limited to erosion and accretion, sediment delivery, transport and storage, organic matter input, and large woody debris recruitment.
-See WAC 173-26-201(2)(c). - C. Preserve and protect important habitat including but not limited to the Port Lagoon, Priest Point Park, Ellis Cove, Grass Lake, Chambers Lake, and Percival Canyon. - D. Development standards for density, setbacks, impervious surface, shoreline stabilization, vegetation conservation, critical areas, and water quality should protect existing shoreline functions and processes.
-During permit review, the Administrator should consider the expected impacts associated with proposed shoreline development when assessing compliance with this policy. - E. Where a proposed use or development creates significant adverse impacts not otherwise avoided or mitigated by compliance with Olympia's Shoreline Program, mitigation measures should be required to ensure no net loss of shoreline ecological functions and system-wide processes. - F. The City should work with other local, state, and federal regulatory agencies, tribes, and non-government organizations to ensure that mitigation actions carried out in support of the Olympia Shoreline Program are likely to be successful and achieve beneficial ecological outcomes.
-This includes such measures as mitigation banks, fee in lieu programs, and assisting applicants/proponents in planning, designing, and implementing mitigation.
+See WAC 173-26-201(2)(c). - C. Preserve and protect important habitat, including but not limited to, the Port Lagoon, Mission Creek, Ellis Cove, Grass Lake, Chambers Lake, and Percival Canyon. - D. Development standards for density, setbacks, impervious surface, shoreline stabilization, vegetation conservation, critical areas, and water quality should protect existing shoreline functions and processes.
+During permit review, the Administrator should consider the expected impacts associated with proposed shoreline development when assessing compliance with this policy.